tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Enumerating-Blob-Resources.md

 ##  <a name="Subheading3"></a> Filter list results

 The list of results can be filtered by specifying a prefix string on the request by using the `prefix` parameter.
 The list operation then returns the entities that have names that begin with that prefix.
 If the `prefix` parameter is specified on the request URI, the response XML includes a `Prefix` element containing the prefix character or characters.
 For example, specifying a prefix with a value of "c" returns `<Prefix>``c``</Prefix>` within the response XML.
-For an example, see the [Container List](#ContainerList) section later in this topic.
+For an example, see the [List containers](#ContainerList) section later in this topic.

 ##  <a name="Subheading4"></a> Traverse the blob namespace